patniko/ghl/models.echoquality/training/TRAINING.md

 ### 3. Focal Loss for Imbalanced Data

-If your dataset has imbalanced classes, you can use Focal Loss instead of BCE:
+If your preprocessed_data has imbalanced classes, you can use Focal Loss instead of BCE:

 ```python
 class FocalLoss(nn.Module):